 One of the most popular players in the league, Carter led all catchers in a few categories.
 Total chances, put-outs, assists, and double plays were his calling card in the 70’s and 80’s.

 Carter played for the Montreal Expos but helped lead the New York Mets to a memorable World Series run in 1986.
+The Mets returned to the World Series once since then, while the Expos moved to Washington and became the Nationals.

 Ernie Lombardi Was The Slowest Man In Baseball